NeurosnapInc/neurosnap/README.md

 **Description:**

-Writes an MSA, a3m, or fasta to a file.Makes no assumptions about the validity of names orsequences.
+Writes an MSA, a3m, or fasta to a file.
+Makes no assumptions about the validity of names or sequences.
 Will throw an exception if len(names) != len(seqs)

 **Parameters:**